Training & Events

 • REACH Institute Trainings

-• If you would like to join the waitlist for the next round of PPP training offered through VTCPAP, email vtcpap@vtcpap.com
+• If you would like to join the waitlist for the next round of PPP training offered through VTCPAP in the spring of 2026, email vtcpap@vtcpap.com

 • Mental Health Education & Training